 From Angle Tarn, continue on the wide stony track to Esk Hause.
 It is a col (dip) between two mountains and has a stone shelter.
 At this point, head south-west and then up towards Scafell Pike, using the Borrowdale route description above.

-Got the highest mountain climbing bug?
+Got the mountain climbing bug?
 You can attempt to climb the highest peak in countries like Slovenia, Bulgaria, Montenegro and Ethiopia on our adventure holidays.
 Or take a look at our UK adventures for more mountain fun, closer to home.